WELCOME to OZTREASURE

 THE RIGHT PLACE AT THE RIGHT TIME

-In the 1960’s, as one of the youngest members of the UEC (Underwater Explorers Club) I was in the right place, at the right time in history, to be able to enjoy the excitement of diving on newly discovered shipwrecks including the first of the Dutch ships that wrecked on the coast of Western Australia.
+In the 1960s, being one of the youngest members of the Underwater Explorers Club (UEC), I found myself in the fortunate position to experience the thrill of diving into newly discovered shipwrecks, including the earliest Dutch ships that met their fate along the coast of Western Australia.

 'THE GILT DRAGON'